centomila/BitwigBuddy-Documentation/docs/guide/included-macros/bitx.md

 # Bitx Macros

-Bitx macros are designed to work with the [BitX Bitwig Extension](https://github.com/wimvandenborre/BitX) created by talented musician [Wim Van den Borre](https://github.com/wimvandenborre) ([YouTube Channel](https://www.youtube.com/@creatingspacesproducer)).
+Bitx macros are designed to work with the [BitX Bitwig Extension](https://github.com/wimvandenborre/BitX) created by talented musician *Creating Spaces* [GitHub](https://github.com/wimvandenborre) |  ([YouTube Channel](https://www.youtube.com/@creatingspacesproducer)).
 These macros create clips with special commands that are interpreted by the BitX extension, providing powerful tools for live performance and studio work.

 ## What is BitX?